web-infra-dev/modern.js/packages/document/module-doc/docs/en/guide/basic/command-preview.md

   -w, --watch Build code in listening mode
   --tsconfig [tsconfig] Specify the path to the tsconfig.json file (default:
                          ". /tsconfig.json")
-  --platform [platform] Build products for all or specified platforms --no-dts disables DTS type file generation and type checking --no-clear disables automatic clearing of output directories -h, --help Show information about the current command
+  --platform [platform] Build artifacts for all or specified platforms --no-dts disables DTS type file generation and type checking --no-clear disables automatic clearing of output directories -h, --help Show information about the current command